WordPress keeps logging out is one problem that can be quite frustrating. If you are currently facing this issue, we understand how you feel.

 5. Disable Plugins

 This is the last step to try if all else have failed.
 In some cases, an issue from one of your plugins could be causing this issue, and you can track down the source of the error by disabling plugins.
+So, the best approach to this is to disable all active plugins.
+Next start with activating on one by one until you find which one is causing problem.

 Read this article to learn how to do this: How to Disable WordPress Plugins Using FTP.